Lucille H. McCollough

-Lucille Hanna McCollough (December 30, 1905March 14, 1996) was a Michigan politician.
+Lucille Hanna McCollough (December 30, 1905 – March 14, 1996) was a teacher, stenographer, secretary, and politician in Michigan.
+She served in the Michigan legislature from 1955 - 1983.
+For part of that time her son Patrick H. McCollough served in the Michigan Senate.

 Early life

 McCollough was born on December 30, 1905, in White Rock, Michigan to parents H. William and Stella Hanna McCollough.

-Education

-McCollough graduated from Harbor Beach High School as valedictorian.
+She graduated from Harbor Beach High School as valedictorian.
 McCollough later graduated from Western State Teachers College.

 Career

 McCollough served on the Dearborn City Council from 1950 to 1953.
 On November 2, 1954, McCollough was elected to the Michigan House of Representatives where she represented the Wayne County 16th district from January 12, 1955, to 1964.
 On November 4, 1964, McCollough was elected to the Michigan House of Representatives where she represented the 31st district from January 13, 1965, to 1982.
 During her time in the legislature, she had she had 100 percent voting attendance, which has been recorded in the Guinness Book of World Records.
 McCollough wrote the legislation that requires school districts in Michigan to have special education.